richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

 classes to add things to the same line you need to use something a little more complex.

-## The stitching pattern
+## fragment stitching pattern

-The typical pattern I use for this is what I call stitching.
-You write files containing data fragments to a temporary location, then you have a script to parse those fragments and emit your config file.
+The pattern I find myself using for this kind of configuation you could call a 'fragment stitching' pattern.
+You drop data fragments into a temporary location, then you run a script that parses those parse those fragments assembles them into your intended configuration file.

-Here's a worked example of the pattern for a nagios class that manages the definition of hostgroups.
+Here's a worked example of this for a nagios class that manages the definition of hostgroups.

     # nagios/manifests/init.pp
     class nagios {